VoidXH/Cavern/docs/Format bitstream definitions/CavernPipe Bitstream.md

 seek, break the connection and reconnect to CavernPipe, that clears the cache.

 ## Rendering
 Communication after the handshake is very straightforward: send a single 32-bit integer, which is the number of bytes in the available bitstream data, then send the available bitstream.
 It can be more than what's initially needed as defined in the mandatory frames, but in this case, it's very likely that they will only get rendered in the next reply.
 If data is cached, sending a single 0 integer will send back every currently processed data, at least the mandatory frames.
 This is how to flush the CavernPipe.
 Warning: if there isn't enough data for the mandatory frames in the cache, a deadlock happens.

+Sending -1 to the server marks the end of the data to process, allowing for a graceful disconnection.
+The cached data will still be processed, and once that data has ran out, a single -1 length will be returned.
+When -1 was sent, the mandatory frame count has no effect.
+The last rendered samples will be sent, regardless of the number of frames it contains.

 The result of CavernPipe will follow the same format: a 32-bit integer arrives with the data length, and the bytes of the rendered interlaced PCM stream will